Thank You for Smoking: Tobacco industry reaction

-Accolades
+Awards and nominations

 Thank You for Smoking did not receive a wide variety of nominations from the major award circuits; however, it did garner two Golden Globe nominations in its year for Best Picture (Musical or Comedy) and Best Actor in the same film genre for Aaron Eckhart's portrayal of Nick Naylor.
 The Broadcast Film Critics Association recognized Cameron Bright for his performance as Joey with a nomination for Best Young Actor, and also gave the film itself a nomination in the Comedy category.
 Jason Reitman received the Best Directorial Debut award from the National Board of Review of Motion Pictures.

 Soundtrack

 The Thank You for Smoking soundtrack was released April 14, 2006, and the CD came out on April 18, 2006.
 The first nine tracks are popular songs about smoking taken from the 1940s, 1950s, and 1960s.
 The famous track "Smoke!
 Smoke!
 Smoke!
 (That Cigarette)" opens the film.
 The final four tracks are instrumentals from the original score of Rolfe Kent, who had been nominated for best original score for his work on Sideways.
 AllMusic wrote that "The thread is obvious, but the selections sound handpicked rather than researched solely on the basis of their subject matter."
 Other critics have called the soundtrack "demented."